cul-it/customsearch-d6/README.txt

 /*
-cu_customsearch is a module to replace GooSACUL.
+customsearch_d6 is a module to replace GooSACUL.
 Instead of using the Google Search Appliance, it uses Google Custom Search http://www.google.com/cse/
 It is a plugin replacement for goosacul - the old search forms should work without modification.